akouadio-github/BE_MASTER_1/README.md

   - In this project, we didn't focus on image preprocessing before diving into modeling.
 So one could as improvement add a new block of "image preprocessing"

-  Thanks to Arkea, Benno, Franck Vermet and EURIA Aristide, Mathis, Romain
+  Thanks to Arkea and EURIA specifically to Riwal, Yoann, Benno, Franck Vermet

+  **- Authors**
+  Aristide, Mathis, Romain Actuary students